Unravelling the formation of the first supermassive black holes with the SKA pulsar timing array: Introduction

-The Square Kilometre Array (SKA) will revolutionize gravitational wave astronomy with pulsar timing, thanks to its much larger collecting area and improved sensitivity.
-A Pulsar Timing Array with the SKA is predicted to discover more than 14000 canonical and 6000 millisecond pulsars \citep{smits2009}, and has the potential to bring down the precision on timing the residuals (computed from the phase difference between the observed ToA and the predicted ToA based on model parameters) to 1-10 ns \citep{liu2011, Spallicci_2013}.
-The pulsar timing array band of the SKA is expected to be sensitive to frequencies between 1 nHz - 100 nHz.
+The Square Kilometre Array (SKA) will revolutionize gravitational wave astronomy with pulsar timing \citep{stappers2018, kramer2004, janssen2015}, thanks to its much larger collecting area and improved sensitivity to frequencies of the order of the reciprocal of the observing time, i.e. nHz for observing timescales of a few years.
+A Pulsar Timing Array (PTA) with the SKA is predicted to discover more than 14000 canonical and 6000 millisecond pulsars within 5 to 8 years of operation \citep{smits2009, taylor2016, CORDES_2004, rosado2015}, and has the potential to bring down the precision on timing the residuals (computed from the phase difference between the observed ToA and the predicted ToA based on model parameters) to 1-10 ns \citep{liu2011, Spallicci_2013}.
+Sensitive to frequencies between 1 nHz - 100 nHz, SKA PTA will significantly boost \citep{kramer2004, janssen2015} the existing efforts from the International PTA collaboration \citep[IPTA;][]{verbiest2016} to detect low-frequency gravitational waves, complementing the regime probed by the LIGO, {Advanced Virgo and KAGRA} (Hz) and LISA (mHz) facilities.